Algebraic degrees of pseudo-Anosov stretch factors: Collections of curves

 When $n>0$, we consider the collection $C$ already constructed in the case $n = 0$, add $n$ disjoint isotopic copies of one of the curves in $C$, and arrange the $n$ punctures between the $n+1$ isotopic curves so that no two of them are isotopic in the punctured surface.
-These $n+1$ curves have the same intersection numbers with the other curves, hence the rank of the intersection matrix remains the same as in the case $n=0$. \end{proofpart}
+These $n+1$ curves have the same intersection numbers with the other curves, hence the rank of the intersection matrix remains the same as in the case $n=0$.
+It is also clear that the new collection of curves remains completely left-to-right if the duplicated curves inherit their marking from the original curve. \end{proofpart}

-\begin{proofpart}[Unrestricted case, $g\ge 5$] Note that gluing a crosscap to $S_{h,n}$ yields $N_{2h+1,n}$.
-Hence we can obtain nonorientable surfaces of odd (resp.~even) genus by gluing one (resp.~two) crosscap(s) to an orientable surface.
+\begin{proofpart}[Unrestricted case, $g\ge 5$] Note that attaching a crosscap to the orientable surface $S_{g',n}$ yields the nonorientable surface $N_{2g'+1,n}$.
+Hence we can obtain nonorientable surfaces of odd (resp.~even) genus by attaching one (resp.~two) crosscap(s) to an orientable surface.